Kurento/kurento/source/mastering/kurento_development.rst

 --------------------------

 As Kurento has several components implemented with very different technologies, build it from source can be a challenging task.
 In the following subsections we will explain the building process in detail for each component.

 .. todo:: We need to explain in some place how to generate code from Kurento Modules and how to build the Kurento Module Creator.
 If we don't do so, we are explaining only the half of the history to build from sources.

 Kurento Media Server
 ====================

 To build Kurento Media Server you need an **Ubuntu 14.04 LTS** operating system.

-First you have to install all needed development tools and dependendencies executing the following commands::
+First you have to install all needed development tools and dependencies executing the following commands::

      sudo add-apt-repository ppa:kurento/kurento
      sudo apt-get update
      sudo apt-get install git
      sudo apt-get install libthrift-dev thrift-compiler libjsoncpp-dev
      sudo apt-get install gstreamer1.0* libgstreamer1.0-dev
      sudo apt-get install libgstreamer-plugins-base1.0-dev libnice-dev gtk-doc-tools